vedph/cadmus_doc/deploy/mqdq.md

 ## Procedure

-In the target machine you should have installed Studio 3T / Compass and MySql Workbench.
-The following procedure refers to Studio3T and MySql Workbench, but of course other clients might be used instead.
+In the target machine you should have installed [Studio 3T](https://studio3t.com/download/) and [MySql Workbench](https://dev.mysql.com/downloads/workbench/).
+The following procedure refers to these two client applications, but of course other clients might be used instead.

-### MongoDB
+### MongoDB (Data)

 1. open a terminal where the `docker-compose.yml` script for Cadmus web is located.
 2. run `docker-compose up` to start the container.